Flèche bas

 Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections - Networking - Success - Innovation - Synergies - Territories - Connections -

-Inventing, breaking new ground and anticipating trends are all part of our DNA.
-We intend to keep our status as a benchmark, so we are constantly investing and experimenting to stay on top of the technological revolutions in the musical world.
+Innovation, breaking new ground, and anticipating emerging trends are core components of our DNA.
+We intend to keep our status as a benchmark in the field, which is why we continuously invest in and experiment with new technologies to stay at the cutting edge of music in a digital world.

 Proof of concept

-9 proof-of-concept projects using Artificial Intelligence were conducted in 2024 to improve the efficiency of our internal processes.
+In 2024 we conducted 9 proof-of-concept projects using AI to make our internal processes more efficient.
 These prototypes, created in collaboration with our various departments, respond to specific use cases and will be immediately usable.

-9 proof-of-concept projects using Artificial Intelligence were conducted in 2024 to improve the efficiency of our internal processes.
+In 2024 we conducted 9 proof-of-concept projects using AI to make our internal processes more efficient.
 These prototypes, created in collaboration with our various departments, respond to specific use cases and will be immediately usable.

 Standardisation